Quantum-informed learning of genuine network nonlocality beyond idealized resources: Results

-Further expanding on this, we explored the rest of the edges of the tetrahedron through the full set of three-parameter cases of $X$ mixed states with three parameters $p, q, s$ along with the same set of entangled measurements with parameters $u$ and $w$ giving maximal value.
-Now, this allows the global quantum state density matrix to rank up to $64$, and lets us similarly transition over these states using the visibility parameter.
-We confirm the same behavior here, with the lack of genuine network nonlocality in the bulk of the mixed state space, except close to the pure states.

-Finally, we look at the line of mixed states from the maximally mixed state at the center of the tetrahedron to the pure Bell states or four corners of the tetrahedron.
-Again, we find a lack of expression in the bulk from the maximally mixed state to the pure states, except for the states very close to the pure states, confirming the correlations as much stronger.
+Further expanding on this, we explored the rest of the tetrahedron through the full set of three-parameter ($p, q,$ and $s$) cases of mixed $X$-states along with the same set of entangled measurements ($u$ and $w$) giving maximal value.
+This allows the global quantum state density matrix to have a rank of up to $64$, and lets us similarly move smoothly over these sets of states by modulating the state parameters.
+We confirm the same behavior here, with the lack of genuine network nonlocality in the bulk of the space of mixed states, except for those that are close to the pure states.
+Finally, we look at the line of mixed states from the maximally mixed state at the center of the tetrahedron to the pure Bell states, or the four corners of the tetrahedron.
+Again, our findings support the earlier results, confirming that network nonlocality is found only close to the manifold of pure states.

-Using Werner noise which results in noisy mixed states we continue to the noise robustness of this setting, which studies whether genuine network non-locality is resistant to noise.